 Parents and children need a whole new way to approach dogs.
 Asking the owner isn’t nearly enough.
 Children barely wait for an answer before they’re moving in on the dog, and owners often feel pressured to say yes.
 And nobody is asking the dog.Gabriel, 2011

-She goes on to suggest that children follow three steps if they want to visit with a dog who is strange to them:
+She suggests that children follow three steps if they want to visit with a dog who is strange to them:

 - Step 1: Stop and stand still before asking.